ckuelker/quick-guide-en-us/DevOps/Monitoring/mrtg.md

 - Only numeric values
 - Data and markup language is not separated and even stored in log files inside the web root (e.g. `/var/www/mrtg/localhost-cpu.log`)
+- The user interface may seem dated compared to newer monitoring tools

 ## Links